 - Natural resource rehabilitation should aim to create a landform with the same or similar capabilities and/or suitability it had prior to the disturbance; unless other beneficial land uses are pre-determined and agreed upon (such as with the landholder). - Wastes and disturbed land should be rehabilitated to a condition that is self-sustaining or to a condition where the maintenance requirements are consistent with an agreed post-disturbance land use. - The means of decommissioning different types of petroleum activities, in terms of removing plant, equipment, structures and buildings, should be described along with the methods proposed for stablising the affected areas.
 Information should be provided on decommissioning and rehabilitating petroleum activity sites, removing processing plant, rehabilitating concrete footings and foundations, hardstand areas and storage tanks (including any potential for reuse of these facilities).
-Options and methods for disposing of wastes from the demolition of plant and buildings should include details on feasibility and suitability - Detail of the impacts of the preferred rehabilitation strategy should be discussed in the appropriate subsections of section 4 (Environmental values and management of impacts) particularly with regard to such issues as final landform stability (section 4.2.2) and rehabilitation of flora (section 4.9.2).
-Implications for the long-term use and fate of petroleum activity sites should also be addressed, particularly with regard to the on-site disposal of waste and the site's inclusion on the Environmental Management Register or Contaminated Land Register (if applicable).
+Options and methods for disposing of wastes from the demolition of plant and buildings should include details on feasibility and suitability. - Detail of the impacts of the preferred rehabilitation strategy should be discussed in the appropriate subsections of section 4 (environmental values and management of impacts) particularly with regard to such issues as final landform stability (section 4.2.2) and rehabilitation of flora and habitat (section 4.9.2).
+Implications for the long-term use and fate of petroleum activity sites should also be addressed, particularly with regard to the on-site disposal of waste and the site's inclusion on the Environmental Management Register or Contaminated Land Register (if applicable) - Details of the strategy to continue monitoring of any decommissioned works for an appropriate period depending on the risk on environmental harm.